maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 ### Ownership and Functions

-- **Passing a value to a function is similar to when assigning a value to a variable**
+- **Passing a value to a function is similar to assigning a value to a variable**
   - *Move* or *Copy*, just as assignment does

 ```rs